 We have recently had a lot of telephone calls enquiring about the NHS continuing healthcare funding Checklist procedure and what it entails.
 Most of our enquiries relating to this topic come from people whose elderly parents are currently in hospital and are about to be discharged to a care home or nursing home environment; or whose parents are currently in care but have never even been assessed for NHS Continuing Healthcare Funding.

-The initial Checklist Assessment: is used to help practitioners identify whether your relative may need a full assessment of eligibility for NHS Continuing Healthcare – which is then carried out subsequently by a Multi-Disciplinary Team (MDT).
+This is used to help practitioners identify whether your relative may need a full assessment of eligibility for NHS Continuing Healthcare – which is then carried out subsequently by a Multi-Disciplinary Team (MDT).

 A Checklist at the initial stage of an Assessment is only a screening tool (with a low threshold for success) and is designed to encourage proportionate assessments of eligibility, so resources can be directed towards those people who are most likely to be eligible for NHS Continuing Healthcare, and to ensure that a sound reasoning is provided for all decisions regarding eligibility.